GP-BART: a novel Bayesian additive regression trees approach using Gaussian processes: Gaussian processes Bayesian additive regression trees

-to reflect the fact that the precise magnitude of $\phi_{tj}$ is only important for small values.
+Ultimately, we define a discrete prior for $\pi(\phi_{tj})$, with support given by $\mathbf{S}_\phi = \left\{0.1, 0.5, 1, 2, 3, 4, 50 \right\}$ in order to reflect the high-probability regions of the mixture in Equation \eqref{eq:prior_phi} and the fact that the precise magnitude of $\phi_{tj}$ is only important for smaller values.
+Furthermore, the prior probabilities are specified to be proportional to $d_\phi(k)$, where $d_{\phi}(k)$ is the density of the mixture of gamma distributions in Equation \eqref{eq:prior_phi} evaluated at $k\in \mathbf{S}_\phi$.
+This leads to probabilities of $\Pr(\phi_{tj} = k)=(0.022, 0.206, 0.236, 0.035, 0.014, 0.002, 0.485)$, which reflect the fact that, \emph{a priori}, we expect each variable to have an equal chance of contributing meaningfully to the GPs.
+The $\phi_{tj}$ sampling processes is also done using MH, with the proposal distribution for new parameters given by an equiprobable discrete distribution which reflects the support of our induced discrete prior $\pi(\phi_{tj})$ --- i.e., each value in $\mathbf{S}_\phi$ is sampled with equal probability --- and helps to avoid spurious length parameter values.

 The aforementioned normalisation of each predictor in $\mathbf{X}$ also aids the elicitation of this prior, by minimising the range of $\phi_{tj}$ and ensuring all covariates are on the same scale.
+Furthermore, the discrete proposal reduces the computational burden, as we can partially pre-compute all possible covariance functions.
+We calculate the fraction in the exponent of Equation \eqref{eq:covariance_matrix_label} for each length parameter value in $\mathbf{S}_\phi$, using all $n$ observations of the continuous covariates, and thereafter obtain $\boldsymbol{\Omega}_{t\ell}(\boldsymbol{\phi}_t,\nu)$ by appropriately utilising the quantities relevant to the sampled $\phi_{t1},\ldots,\phi_{tp^{\star}}$ values and subset of observations $\mathbf{X}_{(t\ell)}$ belonging to the corresponding terminal node.}